Silvere112/dev-setup/README.md

 ```

 ## Rules
-* All scripts should be idempotent
+* All installation should be idempotent

 ## Improvements
 * Add confirmation message before installing all and list what will be installed